Privacy and personal information

 You have the right to ask why the information is being collected and what is its use.

-You also have the right to know what information we hold about you, to request a copy, and to request that we correct your information if inaccurate.
+You also have the right to know what information we hold about you, to request a copy, and to request that we correct your information if you consider that it is inaccurate.

 Your rights of access to and correction of any personal information we hold about you are subject to the procedures set out in the Privacy Act.

 We will endeavour to respond to your request as quickly as possible and no later than 20 working days after you make your request.
-Email us or use the postal address provided below.
+Email us or use the postal address provided below to make a request.

 If you're not satisfied with the way we've handled your complaint, you have the right to make a complaint to the Office of the Privacy Commissioner.